Akebia quinata: The Exotic Chocolate Vine Every Gardener Should Know

 Distinctive Foliage and Flowers

 In early spring, Akebia quinata produces clusters of small, cup-shaped flowers.
-These flowers are usually a maroon-chocolate colour and have a subtle, spicy fragrance.
+These flowers are usually maroon-chocolate and have a subtle, spicy fragrance.
 Although not showy, the flowers are intriguing and add a unique element to the garden.
 The blooms can be a point of interest, drawing attention with their understated elegance.

 Fruit and Edibility